Problems & Solutions

 Background information

 The Animal Waste Composting Plant (AWCP) is specially designed by using in-vessel composting technology which turned the horse stable waste generated during the 2008 Olympic and Paralympic Equestrian Events in Hong Kong into useful compost.
-It has a design capacity to treat around 20 tonnes of horse stable waste every day, comprising horse manure, straw or paper bedding materials, and horse feed etc. These wastes are rich in organic content and can be converted into useful organic compost suitable for landscaping, horticultural and agricultural uses.
+It has a design capacity to treat around 20 tonnes of horse stable waste, comprising horse manure, straw or paper bedding materials, and horse feed etc. These wastes are rich in organic content and can be converted into useful organic compost suitable for landscaping, horticultural and agricultural uses.
+The AWCP currently has a maximum daily capacity of 30 tonnes.

-With respect to the free livestock waste collection service, the AWCP contractor is appointed to provide free collection bins to livestock farms in need of the service, collect livestock waste from the farms on a regular basis and deliver the livestock waste collected to landfills for disposal.
+With respect to the free livestock waste collection service, the AWCP contractor is appointed to collect livestock waste from farms with Livestock Waste Keeping Licence issued by the Agriculture, Fishiries and Conservation Department on a regular basis and deliver the livestock waste collected to landfills for disposal.

 AWCP is located at Ngau Tam Mei in the Yuen Long District.
 The project manager is Electrical and Mechanical Services Department.